The Top 12 Social Companion Robots

 New York-based Elemental Path develops Cognitoys, dinosaur-shaped toys kids can have a discussion with.
 It teaches them how to count, how to create stories together, remember colors and more.
 They can sing or play games, and they also have amazingly bad word-wits.

 In the future, toys that use artificial intelligence will become friends with kids.
 It must be frightening to some parents now, but children will have real as well as A.I. friends within a couple of years.
-If for the first time, you will have a conversation with an A.I. driven toy, you understand how hard it is to distinguish between real and artificial personalities.
+If for the first time, you have a conversation with an A.I. driven toy, you will understand how hard it is to distinguish between real and artificial personalities.

 The tiny, wheel-powered robot is the Indian response to the robotic revolution started in the Western part of the world.
 It is the first companion robot developed by a Mumbai-based startup Emotix.
 Miko is aimed at children above the age of five years.
 Similar to the smart dinosaur of Cognitoys, it is also artificial intelligence-based growing and changing together with your kid.
 It can talk, respond, educate and entertain.
 It understands the specific needs and emotions of your child and reacts accordingly.